EvgenyNerush/performance/README.markdown

 than C and Haskell is 1.5 times slower than Rust.
 Haskell input is also extremely slow.

 With Pypy RN generation speed becomes 30 times higher than with Python interpreter, and I/O speed becomes orders of magnitude higher with binary output.
-However, Pypy cannot be used with any Python code, and files written in binary mode are not human-readable.
+However, Pypy cannot be used with all Python code, and files written in binary mode are not human-readable.

 Test of C code together with *clang* compiler (that is based on *llvm* as well as *rustc*) shows